You may want to read this article.

-You are sitting there, fiddling with the pieces over and over, looking at the shapes, looking at the mass of pieces on the table, knowing your pieces fit somewhere, but where?
+You are sitting there, fiddling with the pieces, looking at the shapes, looking at the mass of pieces on the table, knowing your pieces fit somewhere, but where?

 More frustration and intimidation sets in and you start thinking, am I blind or stupid?
 They gave me these pieces and I cannot find where they fit.